PCMDI/input4MIPs_CVs/docs/dataset-overviews/anthropogenic-slcf-co2-emissions.md

 CEDS data is available for testing (see the section below).
 However, note that CEDS' testing data is published under multiple source IDs.
-For everything except aircraft emissions and speciatated VOCs, use the source ID "CEDS-CMIP-2024-11-25".
+For everything except aircraft emissions, bulk NMVOCs and speciatated NMVOCs, use the source ID "CEDS-CMIP-2024-11-25".
-For aircraft emissions and speciatated VOCs, use the source ID "CEDS-CMIP-2024-10-21" (technically, bulk NMVOCs can use either source ID, the data is simply duplicated).
+For aircraft emissions and speciatated NMVOCs, use the source ID "CEDS-CMIP-2024-10-21".
-It is also worth noting that solid biofuel emissions and speciatated VOCs have the suffix "-supplemental" added to their source ID (to avoid inadvertent double counting).
+It is also worth noting that solid biofuel emissions and speciatated NMVOCs have the suffix "-supplemental" added to their source ID (to avoid inadvertent double counting).